Updated: 10/8/2018 | October 8th, 2018

 Visit Khao San Road

-The backpacker capital of the world, this road (along with Soi Rambuttri) in Bangkok is where you’ll find endless bars, shops, street food, international restaurants, vendors, locals, and activity all day and all night.
+The backpacker capital of the world, this road (along with Soi Rambuttri) in Bangkok is a must visit!
+You’ll find endless bars, shops, street food, international restaurants, vendors, locals, and activity all day and all night.
 It’s also a popular spot on the weekend for Thais.
 I personally like the quieter Soi Rambuttri, but Khao San is an awesome place to sit outside and meet other travelers.
 Be sure to visit Brick Bar, the hidden-away Thai ska bar where only locals go.

 Check out the floating market